-Data in Figure 2 show that the integrative treatment of "50% of NPK added to the soil + 50% of NPK added as foliar spray" exhibited the highest contents of total soluble sugars and free proline, while displayed the lowest contents of ascorbic acid (AsA), and glutathione (GSH) in hot pepper plants compared to other integrative treatments [e.g., "100% of NPK added to the soil + foliar spray with distilled water (control)", "75% of NPK added to the soil + 25% of NPK added as foliar spray", "25% of NPK added to the soil + 75% of NPK added as foliar spray", and "NPK fertilizers have not been added to the soil + 100% of NPK added as foliar spray"].
+Data in Table 4 show that the integrative treatment of "75% of NPK added to the soil + 25% of NPK added as foliar spray" exhibited the highest contents of total soluble sugars and free proline, while the contents of ascorbic acid (AsA) and glutathione (GSH) in hot pepper plants were not affected compared to other integrative treatments [e.g., "100% of NPK added to the soil + foliar spray with distilled water (control)", "50% of NPK added to the soil + 50% of NPK added as foliar spray", "25% of NPK added to the soil + 75% of NPK added as foliar spray", and "NPK fertilizers have not been added to the soil + 100% of NPK added as foliar spray"].
+This best integrative treatment increased soluble sugars and free proline contents by 8.7 and 11.2%, respectively compared to the control treatment (100% of NPK added to the soil + foliar spray with distilled water).